jaros1/Money-Network/README.md

 # MoneyNetwork
 Demo with complementary and alternative money.
 Implemented in ZeroFrame and AngularJS.
-Focus on privacy, encryption, max data on client and min data on server.
+Focus on privacy, encryption, max data on client and min unencrypted data in ZeroNet.

 Money is the force that permeates everything in our society.
 MoneyNetwork is a demo about money.
 With inspiration from Charles Eisenstein, Bernard Lietaer and others.

 The vision here is one app with easy access to any kind of money.
-Use the money systems you like and not only our old outdated money system.
+Use the money systems you like and not only our present money system.
 Choose your money in the same way you choose clothes, food, housing, work, boyfriend, etc.
-We are only free if we are free to choose money systems.
-No more bullshit.
-Be free.
+My hope is that we humans will choose money systems that are good for our lives and our planet.

 Here is the demo.

 ## Project status